Medial Collateral Ligament (MCL) Injury

 MCL Injury Treatments - What You Can Do!

-Like most sprains or tears to a ligament, immediate treatment of the MCL injury includes the application of cold compression, ultrasound therapy, and elevation of the knee.
-It is also important to allow the injured knee to rest.
+Like most sprains or tears to a ligament, immediate treatment of the MCL injury includes the application of cold compression, rest and elevation of the knee.

 If MCL surgery is required, using these therapies prior to surgery will reduce further damage and improve the health of the MCL and surrounding tissue so the surgery is less invasive.